Protected species in your garden? Here's what to do...

 Protected species: foxes

-Foxes can be found in Europe, parts of Asia, northern Africa and most of North America.
-This omnivorous mammal is undeniably regal and beautiful, with upright, triangular ears, a pointed snout and a long, bushy tail.
+Foxes can be found in Europe, parts of Asia, North Africa and most of North America.
+This omnivorous mammal has upright, triangular ears, a pointed snout and a long, bushy tail.
 For the most part, they are harmless.

-However, during mating season, which takes place each January, they can exhibit more adventurous behaviours, as they search for a mate and a den for raising their young.
-These habits can bring them closer to humans and cause unexpected and expensive issues.
+However, during mating season, which takes place each January, they can exhibit more adventurous behaviours as they search for a mate and a den where they can raise their young.
+This can bring them closer to humans and cause unexpected and expensive issues.

-Since they like to dig, they can quickly weaken the foundations of decks, porches and sheds, causing structural damage over time.
-A family of foxes could also destroy your lawn and flower beds.
-They can also riffle through rubbish and cause a significant mess.
-So, what can be done about it?
+Since they like to dig, foxes can quickly weaken the foundations of decks, porches and sheds, causing structural damage over time.
+A family of foxes could also destroy your lawn and flower beds, as well as riffle through rubbish and cause a significant mess.
+So what can be done about it?

 How to get rid of foxes legally

-While not fully protected, foxes are partially protected in the UK and USA.
-In America, foxes are considered to be “protected furbearers”, or game animals in most states.
-Most state wildlife agencies allow for the removal of foxes to protect private property, but check your state’s regulations in advance.
-In the UK, it is illegal to poison foxes and they have limited protection under the Wildlife and Countryside Act 1981.
-They are protected from abuse and ill-treatment by the Wild Mammals (Protection) Act 1996, too.
+While not fully protected, foxes are partially protected in the UK.
+It is illegal to poison foxes and they have some protection under the Wildlife and Countryside Act 1981.
+They are protected from abuse and ill-treatment by the Wild Mammals (Protection) Act 1996 too.

 The best thing to do is deter foxes.
 Do so by removing food sources – secure or lock bins away, invest in bird feeders that don’t spill food onto the ground, protect edible crops and promptly clear up any fallen fruits.
 Fish, blood and bone fertiliser can also attract foxes, so consider switching to a plant-based product.